roytang/blog/content/quotes/tic.md

 ### 1004

-<hunter> walang bras sa westeros
+&lt;hunter&gt; walang bras sa westeros

-<hunter> pag tanggal ng robes, parating boobs na agad
+&lt;hunter&gt; pag tanggal ng robes, parating boobs na agad

 ---

 ### 1005

-<hunter> why do we exist
+&lt;hunter&gt; why do we exist

-<hunter> we are extensions of the will of the universe
+&lt;hunter&gt; we are extensions of the will of the universe

 ---